 The primary responsibility of staff in WATiMake is to monitor the safety of users, visitors, and guests.
 The number of people permitted in WATiMake is dependent on activities and projects in progress, and how many supervisors are present.
 How many people an individual supervisor can effectively monitor is affected by many factors and will be dependent upon conditions.
 It is left to each supervisor’s discretion how many users they can effectively monitor.

 To determine a safe number of users at any time, the supervisor will consider the project size, the skill levels of the students, and other relevant factors.
-If the supervisor observes that there are an excessive number of students in WATiMake, they maintain the right to ask that an appropriate number of students volunteer to leave the space until occupancy returns to more appropriate levels.
+If the supervisor observes that there are an excessive number of students in WATiMake, they maintain the right to ask that an appropriate number of students volunteer to leave the space until occupancy returns to more manageable levels.

 All WATiMake users must: